Financial Support for Chemistry Graduate Students

 Natural Sciences and Engineering Research Council of Canada Awards

 Many students in our department are funded through NSERC scholarships.
-NSERC is research council funded by the federal government to support Canadian research.
+NSERC is a research council funded by the federal government to support Canadian research.
 Students who are Canadian citizens or landed immigrants with one year residency may apply for NSERC scholarships while studying in the department.
 Students who receive an NSERC scholarship also receive a $5,000 Dean's Excellence Award.

 |Scholarship||NSERC Funding||Dean's Excellence||Total|